 Pine Bush Elementary School is a unique, caring learning community that fosters individual growth in all children.
 We are dedicated to empower all students with the understanding that learning is a life long process that can be both challenging and enjoyable.
 In our school, parents and staff members will work together to ensure that all students develop the knowledge, skills and attitudes needed to participate responsibly in the world around them.

-Results on the English/language arts, mathematics, science and social studies assessments indicate that Pine Bush students consistently score well above the New York State average.
+Results on the English/language arts, mathematics, science and social studies assessments indicate that Pine Bush students consistently score well above the New York State average, which can be seen in the New York State School Report Card.

 Other features of the Pine Bush Elementary School program include: